 4. Digital-First Events

-One of the most effective ways to prepare for the unpredictability of the new Delta variant is planning digital-first experiences.
+One of the most effective ways to prepare for the unpredictability of the new variants is by planning digital-first experiences.
 Virtual experiences are a valuable approach while there are still health concerns raised by the pandemic and will help mitigate any risk caused by the uncertainty.